magsoftware/dispatchbox/README.md

 - Configurable timeouts (connection and query)
 - Graceful shutdown with signal handling (SIGTERM/SIGINT)
 - Structured logging with loguru and worker identification
+- HTTP server for health checks, metrics, and API endpoints
 - Configurable batch size and polling interval

 ## Requirements